 There is doubtless an engrossing documentary to be made on the pitfalls of youthful directorial success, with M. Night Shyamalan bidding for a place as its focus.
-"The Village" unravels in a muddled last act likely to send many opening-weekend filmgoers home head-scratching and grumbling, both ominous in regard to box-office longevity.
+If “The Sixth Sense” was essentially a crackling-good “Twilight Zone” episode stretched to feature length and buoyed by a clever twist, the director’s subsequent efforts have been equally ambitious but less adept in sustaining their central conceits.
+Such is the case with “The Village,” a watchable film for awhile that unravels in a muddled last act likely to send many opening-weekend filmgoers home head-scratching and grumbling, both ominous in regard to box-office longevity.

 Shyamalan is clearly a gifted technical filmmaker, ably building suspense about things that go bump in the night in a showcase that’s beautifully shot and oozes with atmosphere.
 Through the promising first third, the movie enticingly threatens to be “The Blair Witch Project” with a studio-sized budget, a Grimm’s scary tale for our times.